BulkSecurityGeneratorProjectV2/nitram509__hello-cloud-foundry/README.md

 There is exactly one use case:
  * When pressing the resolve button, the country is resolved by using the clients IP adress.

-This programm can be reached at: http://locateme.cloudfoundry.com/
+This program is installed at:
+ http://locateme.cloudfoundry.com/